devopsdays/devopsdays-web/content/page/organizing.md

 - **Post-Event Review**: After the event, review any CoC violations and assess how they were handled.
 This review can provide insights for future events.

 ---

+## Important Dates

+* **T-12 Months to Event:** Kick off venue search, if needed
+  - Why: Venues book out in advance, and in fact, larger venues book out years in advance.
+* **T-10 Months to Event:** Kick off budget discussions
+  - Why: Helps determine sponsorships (and the cost for each) needed and the ticket price.
+See [Finances](#handling-finances) and [Budgeting](#budgeting) for more information.
+* **T-9.5 Months to Event:** Pick venue
+  - Why: See above, but its good to get this locked in.
+Check out [Selecting a Venue](#selecting-a-venue) for more information.
+* **T-9 Months to Event:** Confirm organizers
+  - Why: Start formulating and start [distributing the work](#distributing-the-work)
+* **T-8 Months to Event:** Start org dinner
+  - Why: "Breaking bread" with your fellow organizers is a good way to kick things off.
+Organizing will have its ups and downs, start it off strong.
+* **T-8 Months to Event:** Ensure sponsor prospectus goes out.
+  - Why: Sponsors, especially larger companies, lock in budgets the financial year prior.
+It is best to get on their radar now instead of after your program has gone live.
+See [Finding & Handling Sponsors](#findinghandling-sponsors) for more information.
+* **T-7.5 Months to Event:** Ensure CFP goes out
+  - Why: If you're trying to draw in the most content possible, having your CFP open for maximum duration draws the most abstracts.
+It allows your team to also set a good program.
+See [Call for Proposals](#call-for-proposals) for more information.
+* **T-7.5 Months to Event:** Kick off semimonthly meetings
+  - Why: It is good to establish a healthy cadence with check-in points and being able to get visibility on how ticket, sponsorship and submissions are going.
+* **T-7 Months to Event:** Ensure marketing is off and running
+  - Why: Marketing is tricky, especially as a new event in a world where social media is quickly changing.
+Be sure to check out the [Visibility](#visibility) section for some tips and tricks.
+* **T-6.5 Months to Event:** Ensure registration opens
+  - Why: The more time the registration is open, the more potential visibility it gets.
+Be sure to checkout the [Setting Up Registration](#setting-up-registration) section for more information.
+* **T-4.5 months before Event:** Initiate voting of submissions with the organizers
+  - Why: Certain speakers submit to multiple events, require notice to their employers and/or require (international) travel.
+Getting voting done, on time, and in advance, allows those individuals to arrange the needful.
+Visit [Setting Your Program](#setting-your-program) for more information.
+* **T-3.5 months before Event:** Launch the program
+  - Why: Your program absolutely drives [visibility](#visibility) of your event.
+Your speakers can help market the event and at the same time would-be buyers might be waiting on your program before purchasing a ticket.
+* **T-3.5 months before Event:** Ensure early bird closes
+  - Why: Often paired with launching the program, you should close early bird.
+Reward those that made an investment to purchase a ticket to an event without a program and encourage your population next year to do the same.
+* **One Month before Event:** Check on volunteers
+  - Why: The team has been organizing, but you might need day of volunteers to help out.
+Check with your friends, family, colleagues, meetup participants, etc to see who can help in exchange for access to the event.
+* **Month of Event:** Host
+  - Why: Time to review the [Running the event itself](#running-the-event-itself) section for some guidance on the days of.
+GOOD LUCK, YOU GOT THIS!

+---